Vehicle Infotainment Forensics: It’s About More Than Accidents

 For example, a defendant is accused of burglarizing a business.
 The vehicle event data shows that they usually drive safely, within normal parameters.
 However, the driving was erratic and unusual on the day in question.
 This information is provided to counsel.
 Holistically looking at their case, counsel connects the erratic driving to the fact the defendant had changed from one medication to another as instructed by their doctor the day before.

-The navigation data recoverable from an infotainment system includes saved locations, recent locations, and track points, among other forensic artefacts.
+The navigation data recoverable from an infotainment system includes saved locations, recent locations, and track points, among other forensic artifacts.
 It is not uncommon for several thousand data points related to navigation to be recovered from the vehicle.
 This data allows an examiner to determine where that vehicle has been historically, potentially going back to the car's genesis, resulting in potentially years of location data.

 This data is exceptionally well utilized when conjoined with other forms of location evidence in the same case.
 Not only is the infotainment system in your car tracking where you go, but your mobile phone is also recording your location activity to act as a personal assistant, predicting when you're about to leave for work and informing you that traffic will be heavy.
 Your digital camera includes geolocation coordinates in the metadata of the pictures you take.
 Call detail records, or CDRs, which can be subpoenaed from a cellular provider, also record the cell tower and sector utilized when a phone makes a call or SMS/MMS text message.